PrincetonUniversity/removing_tedium/01_suppressing_duo/README.md

   ControlPath ~/.ssh/sockets/%p-%h-%r
 ```

-You can then connect from your local machine (laptop/desktop) using the following command:
+You can then connect from your local machine (laptop/desktop) using the following command, for example:

 ```
 $ ssh della